jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `providers` attribute of the `aggregate-provider` resource of the `discovery` subsystem
 Can you get the providers attribute of the myAggregateProvider aggregate-provider resource of the discovery subsystem ?
 Can you get the providers attribute of the myAggregateProvider aggregate provider resource of the discovery subsystem ?
+## syntax of the operation to get the `pojo` subsystem
+Can you get the pojo subsystem?
+Can you get the pojo?
+Can you retrieve all the attributes of the pojo subsystem?
+## syntax of the operation to get the `infinispan` subsystem
+Can you get the infinispan subsystem?
+Can you get the infinispan?
+Can you retrieve all the attributes of the infinispan subsystem?
 ## syntax of the operation to get a `cache-container` resource of the `infinispan` subsystem
 Can you get all the cache-container resource of the infinispan subsystem?
 Can you get all the cache-container resource of the infinispan subsystems?